Joshua Hayday Helping Hand Trust project overview

 Working with the refreshed design work, the Joshua Hayday Helping Hand Trust’s new website has been optimised around the user.

-Their website is now accessible, meeting with Website Content Accessibility Guidelines (WCAG) 2.0 standards.
+The website is now accessible, meeting WCAG 2.0 AA standards.

 By implementing accessible and easy-to-use features, combined with a clearly defined user journey, we enabled everyone to easily navigate and access the charity’s vital support that they provide to families.